Revised Summer 2020, approved at the October 25th, 2020 AGM

 ARTICLE 7 – FISCAL YEAR

-The fiscal year end of the Centre shall be from January 1 to December 31.
+The fiscal year of the Centre shall be from January 1 to December 31.

 ARTICLE 8 – GOVERNMENT

-8.2 The Executive Committee shall consist of at least five Officers: being the President, Past President, Vice- President of Administrating and Human Resources, Vice-President of Facilities and Grounds, Secretary, and Treasurer.
+8.2 The Executive Committee shall consist of: the President, Past President, Vice- President of Human Resources and Administration, Vice-President of Facilities and Grounds, Secretary, and Treasurer.

 8.5 The office of a Director shall be vacated upon the occurrence at any one of the following events: